tinymovr/Tinymovr/docs/hardware/guide.rst

 Tinymovr Alpha CAN Bus Connector Erratum
 ****************************************

-The CAN Bus Adapter that comes with Tinymovr alpha has the DF-13 pins reversed and as such is not compatible with regular DF-13 cables.
+The CANine v1 Adapter that comes with Tinymovr alpha has the DF-13 pins reversed and as such is not compatible with regular DF-13 cables.
 Alpha users are advised to use the alternative pin header on the board and the included DF-13 to 2.54mm pin converter cable to communicate with Tinymovr, as shown in the diagram below:

 .. image:: header.png
   :width: 300